faisalsiddiq87/SamTest/readme.md

 ## Installation Instructions

-1. Assuming composer is installed on your server, php(>=7.1.3) is recognised on your server environment.
+1. Assuming composer is installed on your server, php(>=7.1.3) is recognised on your server via cmd.
-2. After downloading the git repository navigate to root directory.
+2. After downloading the git repository naviagte to directory samtest.
 3. copy `.env.example` and rename it to `.env` and keep on same root as `composer.json`.
 4. change `DB_DATABASE=sammedia, DB_USERNAME=root, DB_PASSWORD=123456` values as per your database server credentials.
 5. Run Command `php -r "require 'vendor/autoload.php'; echo str_random(32).PHP_EOL;"` via cmd to generate your APP_KEY and replace in your .env file.